 Be aware that the bird is very frightened.
 She is injured; she is in an unfamiliar situation; she is being separated from her mate or her flock; and she is being held by a large predator (you).
 It is not aware of your good intentions.

 The bird may be extremely still, but that does not mean that she is calm.
 Birds adopt this still state when they feel their lives are threatened; it is a defense against being noticed by predators.

 Injured adult songbirds may very easily die of stress.
 Do not hold the bird any longer than you need to.
-Don’t stare at her, try to examine her, or attempt to assess her injuries.
-You want to handle her as little as possible because she will be frightened, not comforted, by being “petted.”
+Don’t stare at her, try to examine it, or attempt to assess its injuries.
+You want to handle it as little as possible because it will be frightened, not comforted, by being “petted.”

 Cardboard box for an impaired bird